 - Hang with people you feel display great mental toughness – it’s contagious

-- Usually run for 30 minute on the treadmill?
-How about 31 or increasing the speed or incline?
+- Usually, run for 30 minutes on the treadmill?
+How about 31 or increasing speed or incline?

 - Increase the weights you use by a couple of pounds today